How to Celebrate Ostara

 Decorate Eggs

 One of the most popular ways to celebrate Ostara is by dyeing eggs, a symbol of fertility, renewal, and the return of life in spring.
+Eggs represent fertility (as does the famous Easter bunny), but they also means potential growth and new life.
 This tradition dates back to ancient times and can be a fun, creative, and meaningful activity for individuals and families alike.
-While store-bought dyes are commonly used, there are also many natural and unique methods to color eggs in ways that align with the themes of the season.
-Here are some possible ways to dye eggs for Ostara.
-Go be creative!

 Honor Balance and Fertility